-The Israel Pass:
+The Israel Pass

-You can also use the Israel Pass, these cards can also be used as a Rav Kav for public transportation.
-But, you will need to load it with cash to be able to use it on public transportation.
-The Rav Kav also gives you some benefits, which you can read in my post – Let’s Talk About the Rav Kav.
-The Rav Kav which you get with the Israel Pass is anonymous, so you won’t be able to load special plans onto it (like a 24-hour pass).
-You will only be able to use it with stored value, which is also great.
+You can also use the Israel Pass as a public transit Rav Kav card.
+But, you will need to load it with cash to use it on public transportation.
+The Rav Kav gives you a small discount, which you can read about in my post – Let’s Talk About the Rav Kav.
+The Rav Kav you get as part of the Israel Pass is anonymous, which means you won’t be able to load special plans onto it, like a 24-hour pass.
+You will only be able to use it with stored value.

 For more info about the Israel Pass, enter the Israel Pass official site.

-Get special offers with the Secret Tel Aviv VIP Card:
+Get special offers with the Secret Tel Aviv VIP Card

 For more info, check out the Secret Tel Aviv official website.

-Explore Jerusalem for less with the JLM Pass:
+Explore Jerusalem for less with the JLM Pass

-Is it worth it?
 Let me break it down for you:

 - The ride from Ben Gurion International Airport costs about 16 ILS one way.